Layers

 If a key is exposed - committed to a public repo, leaked in a screenshot, anything - flip the kill switch first and ask questions later.

 • Per key.
-Layers can flip kill_switch=true on a single key.
+Layers can disable a single key.
 Every subsequent request returns 503 KILL_SWITCH immediately, no retry.
-Reads, writes, polls — all of it.
+Reads, writes, polls - all of it.
 Killed keys can be un-killed; revoked keys are gone.

-• Per organization. organizations.api_access_revoked = true cuts every key on the org at once.
+• Per organization.
+An org-wide kill cuts every key on the org at once.
 Useful if you don't know which key leaked.

 • Global.
 A platform-wide kill exists for incident response.
 You'll see 503 KILL_SWITCH across the board if it ever fires; check the support before paging us.